linuxbud/HackDroid/README.md

 # HACK ANDROID OVER INTERNET

+## Disclaimer

+This tool is intended for educational and research purposes only.
+The author is not responsible for any illegal use of this tool.
+Users are solely responsible for their actions and the consequences that may arise from the use of this tool.
+By using this tool, you agree to use it at your own risk.

+## Description

-Hacking was not a child's play yesterday, but today.
+Hacking was not a child's play yesterday, but not anymore.
 Just like sci-fi movies, you just type a single keyword "androhack" and select a device.
 Baam! you've the graphical control of that device now!